 2. Next, you'll need to create a tape barrier on your wall

-To be clear, there is no right or wrong way on how to apply this masking tape to your wall, and it's best to go with what your think will work.
-I found that creating horizontal and vertical boxes to "section" off each column was helpful.
-Nevertheless, as I carried on throughout the process, I found myself shifting the tape to better align with each piece of wallpaper, so keep in mind nothing is set-in-stone.
+To be clear: there is no right or wrong way to applying masking tape to your wall.
+So, it's best to go with what your think will work.
+I found that creating horizontal and vertical boxes to the "section" of each column was helpful.
+Nevertheless, as I carried on throughout the process, I found myself shifting the tape to better align with each piece of wallpaper, so keep in mind: this is not set-in-stone.

 My best advice here would be to get as much tape as possible onto your wall and then go from there.
 This way, you'll have more touchpoints for the double-sided tape, which means better hold.

 3. Measure the wall to see how much wallpaper you'll need

 Once your masking tape is up, you're going to need to know how much wallpaper you will need.
 It's much easier to do this *before* you add the double-sided tape to the wall: this way, you can hold up your wallpaper to ensure you have proper measurements without worrying about it sticking to the wall.

 I measured my first piece of wallpaper and used this wallpaper kit to make cuts, as it had everything I needed.
 The measuring tape evenly measured out how much wallpaper I needed to cut, and the sharp knife was perfect when cutting the wallpaper and later worked wonders when I needed to trim the edges, too.